-At Enhanced Care, we understand that making the decision to become a resident of a care home is a difficult one for older people and their families, and choosing the right residential care home is of utmost importance.
+At Enhanced Care older persons services, we understand that making the decision to become a resident of a care home is a difficult one for older people and their families, and choosing the right residential care home is of utmost importance.
 So, just like our residents, Enhanced Care, care homes have their own character and individuality.
 However throughout all of them we ensure there is a consistency of quality and service.
 Our friendly and professional teams will always be on hand to deliver support at any time of day or night.
 We give people access to a fun and thriving community – a place where they can form new friendships and have a safe, comfortable place to live.

 Wardley Gate – Residential and Dementia Care Home in Gateshead